DMV Appointment vs Walk-In: Which Saves Time?

 Arizona10-15 min20-45 min~20 min

 The California spread is the largest.
 The California DMV reports a median walk-in wait of 2 hours 14 minutes during 2025 audits at urban field offices, while appointment-holders cleared the counter in under 30 minutes 87% of the time.
-Per-office wait times on California state page.
+Per-office wait times on the California state page.

 Advertisement

-States that require appointments
+States that require (or strongly prefer) appointments

 States with no appointment system